AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Add-LabDiskDefinition.md

 ```

 ### -PassThru
-Indicates that the disk object should be passed back to the caller
+Indicates that the disk object should be passed back to the caller.

 ```yaml
 Type: SwitchParameter